troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 MySQL secure directory containing the imdb downloaded files.
 The grabber needs access to this directory.
 * --imdb-download=s
 Periodically download imdb files.
 Options are "day", "week", "month", "quarter", "half", "year".
+This will download in to the mysql secure directory (typically `/var/db/mysql_secure`) and you need write access to this directory.
+This can be done via `setfacl`, or (for single user systems), the tvheadend process could be given write access to the directory via `chgrp tvheadend /var/db/mysql_secure && chmod g+rwx /var/db/mysql_secure`.

 Extra Options
 -------------